Rainbow-Dreamer/sf2_loader/README.md

 # the instruments are forced to change during rendering, so you cannot use the
 # instrument you want to play, if you clear these messages, then you can specify
 # which instruments you want to play

+# length: you can specify the whole length of the rendered audio in seconds (used in case of audio effects)

+# extra_length: you can specify the extra length of the rendered audio in seconds (used in case of audio effects)

+# track_lengths: the length settings of each track, could be a list or a tuple

+# track_extra_lengths: the extra length settings of each track, could be a list or a tuple

 # examples